therobotacademy/irresistible/README.md

 http://www.princesspolymath.com/princess_polymath/?p=768

-The system includes a basic flask-based REST API as well as a front-end application running on that API.
+The system includes a basic node-based REST API as well as a front-end application running on that API.

 ## License